Getting Started

 Options: Both (default) / Gauge / Timer

-Recommended: Gauge
+Recommended: Both

 This setting affects both special move costs and level timers: